htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

 Bugs Fixed:

+- *condor_tail* no longer hangs when given a ClusterId but not a proc id.
+  :jira:`1726`

 - Fixed a bug where certain errors during file transfer could result in file-transfer processes not being cleaned up.
 This would manifest as jobs completing succesfully, including final file transfer, but ending